Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Introduction

 \section{Introduction}

-Nowadays fine-tuning pre-trained foundation models on downstream tasks has become a standard paradigm.
+Nowadays, fine-tuning pre-trained foundation models on downstream tasks has become a standard paradigm.
 However, as model sizes grow, traditional first-order optimizers such as Adam become increasingly expensive.
 In particular, these methods impose significant memory overhead, up to 12 times~\citep{mezo} more than inference.
-Even with parameter-efficient fine-tuning (PEFT) methods such as LoRA~\citep{hu2022lora} and Prefix-Tuning~\citep{li-liang-2021-prefix}, the overall memory requirement during training remains substantial.
+Even with parameter-efficient fine-tuning (PEFT) methods such as LoRA~\citep{hu2022lora} and Prefix-Tuning~\citep{li-liang-2021-prefix}, training can still incur nontrivial memory needs due to backpropagation and optimizer states.

 To address these challenges, memory-efficient zeroth-order (MeZO) optimizer~\citep{mezo} has been proposed.
 This approach only requires two forward passes per step and achieves competitive performance to first-order methods while maintaining memory usage comparable to inference.
 Many subsequent methods, such as HIZOO~\citep{hizoo}, LOZO~\citep{LOZO}, MeZO-SVRG~\citep{MeZO-SVRG}, ZO-AdamU~\citep{jiang2023zoadamu}, and ZO-DAP~\citep{marevisiting} attempt to improve upon MeZO by manually designing more sophisticated parameter-updating rules.
 However, these designs are often based on intuition or mathematical approximations, and still typically require extensive hyperparameter tuning beyond learning rates to perform well in practice.